chapel-lang/chapel/doc/rst/usingchapel/chplenv.rst

        all versions.
 For best results, we recommend using the bundled libfabric if possible.

-.. _readme-chplenv.CHPL_REGEXP:
+.. _readme-chplenv.CHPL_RE2:

-CHPL_REGEXP
+CHPL_RE2
 ~~~~~~~~~~~
-   Optionally, the ``CHPL_REGEXP`` environment variable can be used to enable
+   Optionally, the ``CHPL_RE2`` environment variable can be used to enable
    regular expression operations as defined in :chpl:mod:`Regex`.
 Current
    options are:

        ======= ==============================================
        Value   Description
        ======= ==============================================
-       re2     use the re2 distribution in third-party
+       bundled use the re2 distribution in third-party
        none    do not support regular expression operations
        ======= ==============================================